 The flip side of the tremendous value created by a small number of extreme outperformers is that a surprisingly large number of people within any environment seem to create little-to-no value.
 Warren Buffett recently observed that in corporate America, it seems that “lots of employees aren’t doing anything”.
 Organisational behaviour researchers have proposed that within a typical organisation, the top decile of workers creates 30 percent of value, and the top quartile creates 50 percent.
 My study indicates that this idea holds within private equity, and the percentages are perhaps even more skewed than these researchers have proposed.

 To make matters worse, some employees may be so lacking in competencies that they are caught in a negative reinforcement trap, with the interdependent multiplicative reinforcement phenomenon working against them.
 If someone is a poor strategic thinker, has low energy and is poor at influencing others, it is unlikely that fixing any one of these will lead to an exceptional or even acceptable performance.

 Developing and training team members

 If a small number of people create the vast majority of value, a large number create little value, and the “average” is far less common than we would think, then how can companies best train and develop their people?
 Designing programmes to focus on the average employee or average situation does not seem adequate.
 Rather, this study indicates that companies should focus on opportunities to use multiplicative reinforcement to their advantage.
-For example, they could examine what differentiates their extreme outperformers from the rest, and use these learnings to train people who don’t quite measure up but have the opportunity to get there.
+For example, they could examine what differentiates their extreme outperformers from the rest, and use these learning to train people who don’t quite measure up but have the opportunity to get there.
 Similarly, if companies have employees who have a strong suite of skills but are lacking in a core area (such as the great strategic thinker who is poor at influencing people), then training that person in additional core skills could have a powerful multiplicative effect.
 Importantly, researchers have shown that competencies can be learned.

 Thoughtful value creation